BBaysinger/bb-portfolio/docs/uploads-and-migration.md

     - `npm run migrate:media-urls:dev:dry` (or `:prod:dry`)
   - Apply:
     - `npm run migrate:media-urls:dev` (or `:prod`)

+If you're missing S3 permissions locally, you can run the upload step from the EC2 host using its instance role (Terraform grants the instance role S3 access), or attach the S3 policy to your local IAM user and re-auth.

 Advanced / recovery scripts (manual, use with care):